Who Killed Vincent van Gogh?

 October 31, 2011

 For the past one hundred and thirty years, the gunshot death of the world’s most iconic artist has been considered a suicide.

-Today, under attack from all sides, few in the arena of Van Gogh biography and scholarship believe his famous mortal wound could have been self-inflicted.
+Today, under attack from all sides, fewer and fewer people in the arena of Van Gogh biography and scholarship believe his famous mortal wound could have been self-inflicted.

 But if Vincent didn’t pull the trigger on himself in that wheatfield above the French village of Auvers-sur-Oise on July 27, 1890, who did?

 In recent years, that question has gradually shaped itself into art history’s most beguiling mystery.

 Exile in the Light, an epic mystery-thriller by bestselling novelist and award-winning journalist William Arnold that reveals, within its detective-story framework, this devastating body of authentic new evidence about the strange demise of Vincent van Gogh...

 ...and The Mystery of Auvers: A Story of Obsession, a Van Gogh Letter & Art History's Greatest Whodunit, a nonfiction companion book to the novel that explores its premise and backstory as journalism, personal memoir and transcript of never-previously-disclosed witness testimony.

 You’ll find here interviews, maps, memoirs, profiles, pertinent lists, reviews and a whole world of other iconoclastic information designed to broaden the Auvers experience these books offer and pull you that much deeper into their whirlpool of mindboggling history.

 So come in and taste the Mystery of Auvers.